mgb111/quickstrat_v5/README.md

 ## 🆘 Support

 For support and questions:
-- Create an issue in the repository
+- Check the troubleshooting section above
-- Check the documentation
+- Review the code comments for implementation details
+- Open an issue on GitHub
 - Contact the development team

 ---

-**Built with ❤️ by the QuickStrat team**
+**Made with ❤️ by the LeadGen Machine team**